Joostul/UltraCryptoFolio/README.md

 # Roadmap:

 ## Features / short term:
-- Tick which cryptocurrencies you want to see represented in charts.
 - When entering transactions able to enter values in Satoshi or Bitcoin.
 - When entering transactions able to click "current value" for receiving currency.
-- When entering transactions able to click "max" for sending all your available currency.
 - In overview get 24h change of specific coins.
 - Use Html5 web storage instead of cookies.